 Mix sugar and cinnamon together in small bowl.

-Prepare pie crust according to recipe or unroll refrigerated pie crusts.
+Prepare pie crust according to our recipe (double for this recipe) or unroll refrigerated pie crusts.
 You will get 4 apple dumplings from a double crust or 2 apple dumplings from each refrigerated pie crust round.

 On a lightly floured surface, cut each pie round in two.
 Fold around to make a circle and, using a rolling pin, roll out into a thin circle that is as wide as apple is high.